-The Board Exco assumes oversight of the business affairs of F&N and is empowered to exercise the full powers and authority of the Board when the Board does not meet except in respect of matters that specifically require the decision of the Board or any Board Committee.
-The Board Exco formulates the Group's strategic development initiatives, provides direction for new investments and material financial and non-financial matters to ensure that the Group achieves its desired performance objectives and enhances long-term shareholder value.
+The Board Exco assists the Board in formulating strategic development initiatives, provides direction for new investments and material financial and non-financial matters to ensure that the Group achieves its desired performance objectives and enhances long-term shareholder value.
 It assists the Board in enhancing its business strategies and contributes towards the strengthening of core competencies of the Group.
-The Board Exco also reviews and approves succession planning in respect of senior management of the Company and oversees the Company's and the Group's conduct of business and corporate governance structure.
+The Board Exco also reviews and approves succession plans in respect of senior management of the Company and oversees the Company's and the Group's conduct of business and corporate governance structure.